Whaplode: Governance

 Whaplode is part of Whaplode and Holbeach St John's electoral ward.
 The total population of the ward taken at the 2011 census was 4,347.

 Geography

 Whaplode is situated on the A151 road.
 2 mi west from Holbeach and 4 mi east from Spalding.

 In old documents the village it is sometimes spelt "Whapload".
 The main village lies on the marine silt ridge, known as the Townlands, which rises between the former salt marsh and the former fen to be found around The Wash.
 This ridge follows the A151 road.
 Its neighbours on the Townlands are Holbeach and Moulton.
 Whaplode St Catherine is a hamlet in Whaplode parish.

 Amenities

 The village church is dedicated to Saint Mary.
 The village is situated on the A151 High Road.
-A Co-op store is part of a BP garage on the A151.
+A Co-op store is part of a Gulf garage on the A151.

 Whaplode has the highest ratio of sculptures to residents of any settlement in Lincolnshire.